 Note: If you completed Advanced Level (A-Level) exams, see our FAQ section for more details on how credit can be applied.

-- If your major requires one of the courses listed below, then you will be required to take the appropriate placement exam prior to enrolling (or before instruction begins).
-If your major does not require one of the courses then you are not required to take the exam, but it is still recommended if you are still exploring other majors.
+- If your major requires one of the courses listed below, then you will be required to take the appropriate course placement prior to enrolling (or before instruction begins).
+If your major does not require one of the courses then you are not required to take the placement, but it is still recommended if you are still exploring other majors.
 If you're not sure, check your major's first quarter recommendation guide.

 Math Placement required for MAT 12, 16A, 17A, 21A, or 21M